 Thanks to: Anna Silliman, editor of Hands-on-English (unfortunately no longer published), who sent me the “one-question interview” idea many years ago.
 The activity was from the classroom of Fiona Armstrong, New York City Schools.

-- Do you usually listen to songs in English or in your language?
+- When you listen to songs, are they usually in English or in another language?

 - What kind of music do you listen to most often?
-(For example: classical, jazz, rock, pop, country, heavy metal, rap)
+(For example: hip-hop, pop, country, rock, classical)